 4. First Readers Program

 Prime owners have first access to one free Kindle book per month via Amazon First Reads.
-You may choose a book from a pre-selected selection of new titles.
-In other terms, per month of the year, you get a month’s early access to one novel!
+After that, you may choose a book from a pre-selected selection of new titles.
+In other terms, you get a month’s early access to one novel per month of the year!

 Although most consumers are picky about what they read, the monthly selections include a wide range of styles and groups.
 As a result, there’s a fair possibility you’ll notice something.
 You will also get a deal on one of six pre-selected hardcover books as an extra incentive.
 The Amazon Prime rewards page provides more detailed material.

 The bulk of readers now choose to read eBooks over paper books.
-The biggest argument is that eBooks are more accessible than paper books and can offer a better reading experience.
-Converting printed books to eBooks may be challenging for writers, publishers, and others.
+The biggest argument is that eBooks are more accessible than paper books and offer a better reading experience.
+However, converting printed books to eBooks may be challenging for writers, publishers, and others.